keboola/developers-docs/extend/generic-extractor/jobs/index.md

 }
 {% endhighlight %}

-and you extract the `members` array with the
+and extract the `members` array with the
 [default settings](/extend/generic-extractor/jobs/#an-object-with-nested-object), two tables will be produced.
-If you set `"responseFilter": "tags"`, then the `tags` property of the `members` items will not be processed and will be stored as a [serialized](https://en.wikipedia.org/wiki/Serialization) JSON string.
+If you set the response filter to `"responseFilter": "tags"`, then the `tags` property of the `members` items will not be processed and will be stored as a [serialized](https://en.wikipedia.org/wiki/Serialization) JSON string.
 The following table will be extracted:

 |id|name|tags|
 |---|---|---|